offen/docker-volume-backup/docs/recipes/index.md

   data:
 ```

-## Using mysqldump to prepare the backup
+## Using mariadb-dump/mysqldump to prepare the backup

 ```yml
 version: '3'